 Mental Health Resources and Tools

-If you or someone you know is in crisis, in need of immediate intervention, and based in the US, please visit the National Suicide Prevention Lifeline or call 1-800-273-8255.
-Information for other countries/areas can be found here.
+If you or someone you know is in crisis, in need of immediate intervention, and based in the US, please visit the Suicide & Crisis Lifeline or call/text 988.
+Information for other countries/areas can be found in the widget or Additional Crisis Lines section below.

 When experiencing an emotional/mental health crisis, it can be helpful to talk to someone trained to support people in your situation.
 Here are some popular American and international lines that offer free support for up to 24 hours a day.
 More international and state-based lines can be found at Suicide.org.